Abhishekkumar03012001/Abhishekkumar03012001/README.md

 I am a coding enthusiast with a strong passion for software development and machine learning.
 My interests span various programming languages including C++, HTML, CSS, Python, DBMS, and SQL.
 I am constantly seeking new opportunities to expand my knowledge and skills in these areas.
 Currently, I am focused on learning machine learning concepts and techniques to apply them in real-world scenarios.

 ## Projects
+## Projects
+- **Airport Management System (DBMS & SQL):** I have developed an Airport Management System using DBMS and SQL.
+This project aims to efficiently manage various aspects of airport operations such as flight schedules, passenger information, ticketing, and baggage handling.
+It incorporates a robust database design and implements SQL queries to retrieve and manipulate data.
+You can find the project repository .

-- **Voice Assistant:** I am actively working on a voice assistant project and I'm open to collaboration.
-The aim is to develop an intelligent and interactive voice assistant that can perform various tasks based on voice commands.
-If you are interested in contributing to this project, feel free to reach out to me.
+- **Python Voice Assistant:** I have also been working on a Python-based voice assistant.
+The goal of this project is to create an interactive voice assistant that can perform tasks based on voice commands.
+It utilizes speech recognition, natural language processing, and various Python libraries to provide a seamless user experience.
+I am open to collaboration on this project to further enhance its capabilities.
+If you're interested in contributing, please reach out to me.

 ## Contact
 You can reach me at: